 Officers should expect to see proof of education in the form of transcripts and a letter of good standing, or certificate or diploma or degree.
-Officer should review the documentation provided by the applicant and determine if:
+The officer

-- at least one year of post secondary study has been completed.
+- At least one year of post-secondary study has been completed.
 The requirement is met based on the standards that exist in the country of study.
-For example, a technical credit may be the equivalent to a high school diploma in Canada but in the country of study it is considered to be post-secondary.
+For example, a technical credit may be the equivalent of a high school diploma in Canada, but in the country of study, it is considered to be post-secondary.

 Distance learning post-secondary institutions are eligible for consideration to meet the requirements.

-Note: In some cases the transcript may indicate whether the student was in good standing or not during the period of attendance at the educational institution.
-In these cases the officer should not expect to see a separate letter from the institution.
+In some cases, the transcript may indicate whether the student was in good standing or not during the period of attendance at the educational institution.
+In these cases, the officer should not expect to see a separate letter from the institution.